-Exciting things are happening at The Ramos Law Firm.
+Exciting things are happening at Ramos & Law.

 This spring marks our 10th anniversary of helping Georgia’s injured workers.
 We have been practicing exclusively workers’ compensation since the start of the firm in 2005.
 This year we have stepped up plans to be even more involved in our community and more supportive of Georgia’s workforce.